Skip to content

 🎯 Key Takeaways

-• Store one shared Sequelize instance — Node.js module caching ensures require('../database/connection') returns the same pool everywhere, not a new connection each time.
+• Store one shared Sequelize instance — Node.js module caching ensures require('../database/connection') returns the same pool everywhere.

-• Store money as integers (cents) in the database — floating point arithmetic loses precision silently, and there is no way to recover that data once it's wrong.
+• Store money as integers (cents) — floating point arithmetic loses precision silently, and you can't recover lost data.

-• Both sides of every association must be declared — User.hasMany(Order) without Order.belongsTo(User) means the JOIN methods won't exist on Order, and you'll get cryptic 'is not a function' errors.
+• Both sides of every association must be declared — User.hasMany(Order) without Order.belongsTo(User) leaves the Order model without JOIN methods.

-• Migrations are version control for your database — every schema change becomes a committed, reversible file your whole team can reproduce with one CLI command, making 'it works on my machine' impossible.
+• Migrations are version control for your database — every schema change becomes a committed, reversible file your whole team can reproduce.

 ⚠ Common Mistakes to Avoid